igorlogius/igorlogius/FAQ.md

 ### Which commit corresponds to a version hosted on https://addons.mozilla.org?

 The AMO version is linked with the `version` attribute inside the `manifest.json` file.
-If you are looking for the code of a specific version, go to the commit, where the `manifest.json`'s `version` attribute is changed to correspond with the Version you are interested in.
+If you are looking for the code of a specific version, go to the commit, where the `manifest.json`'s `version` attribute is changed to correspond with the version you are interested in.

 ### Why dont you host the xpi files on github?